 6.A.
-CPC PUZ 19-00056 An ordinance amending the zoning map of the City of Colorado Springs pertaining to 1.1 acres located on the east side of 21st Street, north of Little Bear Creek Point from R5 (Multi-Family Residential) to PUD (Planned Unit Development: medical office, veterinary clinic, general office, personal consumer services and personal improvement services with a maximum height of 30 feet).
+CPC PUZ 19-00056

+Ordinance No. 20-8 amending the zoning map of the City of Colorado Springs pertaining to 1.1 acres located on the east side of 21st Street, north of Little Bear Creek Point from R5 (Multi-Family Residential) to PUD (Planned Unit Development: medical office, veterinary clinic, general office, personal consumer services and personal improvement services with a maximum height of 30 feet).